Ontario suburban home eligible for 2026 HVAC rebate programs

-Up to $15,000 in stacked rebates available
+Up to $17,500 in stacked grants (plus $40K loan)

 Ontario HVAC Rebates 2026: Complete Stacking Guide

-2026 Ontario HVAC rebate stack
+2026 Ontario HVAC Rebate Stack

 ProgramEligibilityWhat it coversMax amount

-Rebate amounts current as of May 2026.
+Rebate amounts current as of June 2026.
 Programs and amounts may change.
 We verify current eligibility during your free in-home assessment.

-Rebates by service type
+Rebates by Service Type

 Heat Pump Installation